 Osteoporosis is a widespread disease affecting millions of people.
 If diagnosed early, it can be treated to prevent fractures.
 Understanding that osteoporosis acts as a ‘silent disease’ validates the importance for dental professionals to closely monitor high risk patients exhibiting osteoporotic risk factors.
 Dental professionals should pay particular attention to attachment levels, rapid bone loss, and/or tooth mobility in their female patients who are post-menopausal and high risk for osteoporosis.

-Recently, there has been much discussion as well as confusion regarding treatment of dental patients taking bisphosphonates.
-A report issued in August 2007 by a multi-disciplinary task force of the American Society for Bone and Mineral Research is a useful resource.68 In addition, both the National Osteoporosis Foundation and the American Dental Association (ADA) have issued treatment guidelines for patients on intravenous bisphosphonates and oral bisphosphonates.69,70
+There has been much discussion as well as confusion regarding treatment of dental patients taking bisphosphonates.
+A report issued in August 2007 by a multi-disciplinary task force of the American Society for Bone and Mineral Research is a useful resource.70 In addition, both the National Osteoporosis Foundation and the American Dental Association (ADA) have issued treatment guidelines for patients on intravenous bisphosphonates and oral bisphosphonates.71,72

 The ADA expert panel recommends conducting a comprehensive oral evaluation prior to the beginning of bisphosphonate therapy (oral or intravenous) if possible, or as soon as possible after the initiation of therapy.
 Patients should also be educated on maintaining good oral hygiene.
 In general, the panel felt routine dental treatment should not be modified based only on the patient’s use of oral bisphosphonates.
 However, dentists treating patients receiving intravenous bisphosphonates are advised to avoid invasive dental procedures while patients are receiving treatment, if possible.
 Professional judgment must obviously be used to determine the need for invasive treatment based on the patient’s individual situation.